phil-opp/blog_os/posts/2015-08-25-entering-longmode.md

     jb .no_long_mode       ; It is less, there is no long mode. mov eax, 0x80000001    ; Set the A-register to 0x80000001. cpuid                  ; CPU identification.
-    test edx, 1 << 29      ; Test if the LM-bit, which is bit 29, is set in the D-register. jz .no_long_mode       ; They aren't, there is no long mode. ret
+    test edx, 1 << 29      ; Test if the LM-bit is set in the D-register. jz .no_long_mode       ; They aren't, there is no long mode. ret
 .no_long_mode: